11 Stress Management Activities That Work

 Recognizing you’re stressed is one thing, but stress management is another.
 Try these stress management techniques:

 - Put yourself first.
 Check in with yourself a couple times a day.
 Ask, “Is there anything I can do right now to take better care of myself, physically and emotionally?”

 - Keep things in perspective.
 Try to respond to any mishaps with compassion and grace.
 The greatest gift you can give yourself is to be at peace with your circumstances.

 - Prioritize.
 Make a list of events and projects, prioritizing those that are most meaningful.
 Selectively choose the activities that are most satisfying for you and your family.

 - Stick to your budget.
 If you’re worried about your wallet, be realistic about what you can afford.
 Create a budget and stick to it.

 - Use technology.
 Although there are many ways technology triggers stress, it also offers many supportive and portable tools to reduce stress and promote well-being.
 There are even free stress relief apps to help you practice mindfulness.

 - Breathe!
 It sounds so simple, but we often hold our breath when we are feeling frazzled.
 Even taking a few slow, deep, belly breaths as a relaxation technique can reduce your level of negative stress in a matter of seconds.

 - Express gratitude.
 It’s easy to focus on daily frustrations and annoyances, especially when feeling stressed.
-Take notes of the good in your life and reflect on these blessings.
+Take notes of the good in your life, practice kindness and reflect on your blessings.